“I am totally not decorating this year!”

 6. Play with my puppy.
 He makes me laugh.
 Sometimes I dress him up.
 He loves to play fetch or tug of war.
 He is quite good at sniffing so taking him outside for a walk is good for both of us.

 7. Take a nap.
 Especially as the days are shorter and colder.
 Some days it just feel wonderful to take a midday nap.

 8. Go to Costco – This may just be my thing, but I love the openness of the warehouse store.
 Browsing at all the cool stuff from TVs to diamonds, sweaters to kitchen appliances, sports equipment, books and Christmas decorations are such a joy to me!
 Even though tasting is not allowed now, new foods are always proven to be tasty and the cooked rotisserie chickens are a deal.

 9. Pull some weeds or do yard work.
+Get grounded with the earth.
 Leaves still seem to be falling and the gardens look pitiful.
 A bit of effort makes the yard look better and is a good workout for me I like to tell myself.

 10. Read a book.
 Buying books is no longer necessary as I have discovered the Kindle and Libby apps on my phone.
 With my library membership I can download books to my ipad and many are available in audible so I listen to them while I walk or exercise.
 Finishing the book is important if you want to participate at Book Club.

 11. Listen to music.
 Do you have an Alexa or Echo in your home?
 I love that you can now just tell it to play a song or genre of music you like and – viola! instant playlist.
 Just not sure what to do with all those CDs and boom boxes in the garage.